-I'm going to have a hard time making my student loan payments, as my job was put on hiatus during the crisis; What do I do?

-The Administration has provided forbearance on federal student loans through the end of the year.
+- I'm going to have a hard time making my student loan payments, as my job was put on hiatus during the crisis; What do I do?
+The CARES Act provides 6 months of forbearance on federal student loans.
 It also prohibits negative credit reporting or involuntary debt collection during forbearance period.
 The Department of Education has also waived all interest on student loans for this period.
-You must contact your loan servicer to get-a forbearance.

-• I'm worried about my credit score.
+You must contact your loan servicer to get-a forbearance. - I need to renew my flood insurance, but not sure I can at this difficult time.
+FEMA is extending the grace period to renew flood insurance policies from 30 to 120 days.
+If a policy has an expiration date between February 13, 2020 and June 15, 2020, then the NFIP insurer must receive the appropriate renewal premium within 120 days of the expiration date to avoid a lapse in coverage.
+Likewise, if a policyholder receives an underpayment notice dated between February 13, 2020, and June 15, 2020, then the NFIP insurer must receive the additional premium amount requested within 120 days of the date of the notice. - I'm worried about my credit score.
 What should I do if a miss a few payments due to the crisis?